-In showing progress towards your ultimate goal, you will also want to try to break down any larger steps into smaller more actionable steps that can be jumped through.
-As in real life, if you want to write a book, don’t set your task as “write a book” – set it to “write a sentence” and you might actually start to build the initial momentum that takes you on the right path.
+In showing progress towards your ultimate goal, you will also want to try to break down any larger steps into smaller, more actionable steps that can be jumped through.
+As in real life, if you’re going to write a book, don’t set your task as “write a book” – set it to “write a sentence” and you might actually start to build the initial momentum that takes you on the right path.

 When you have a series of steps towards a goal, it’s a great opportunity to employ a checklist in your product.
-Checklists are magical in that people often naturally want to complete them – there’s a certain dopamine hit we get from completing things.
+Checklists are magical in that people often naturally want to complete them – there’s a particular dopamine hit we get from finishing things.

 A handy tip to encourage new users to complete a checklist is to show steps that are relevant and important to the user, but also to show at least one step as already complete – encouraging the user to already feel like they have a level of commitment.